Brian D. Behnken

 Bio

-I specialize in African American and Mexican American history, with an emphasis on civil rights activism and comparative race relations.
-I also study racial violence, law enforcement, popular culture, and nationalism as they relate to African American and Latino/a/x peoples.
-In addition to my position in the Department of History, I also have affiliate faculty positions in the U.S. Latino/a Studies Program and the African and African American Studies Program.
+Brian Behnken specializes in African American and Mexican American history, with an emphasis on civil rights activism and comparative race relations.
+He has published widely within these fields and has also expanded his research focus to explore racial violence, law enforcement, popular culture, and nationalism as they relate to African American and Latino/a/x peoples.